A hybrid physics-informed neural network based multiscale solver as a partial differential equation constrained optimization problem: Abstract

 \section{Abstract}

-In this work, we study physics-informed neural networks (PINNs) constrained by partial differential equations (PDEs) and their application in approximating multiscale PDEs.
+In this work, we study physics-informed neural networks (PINNs) constrained by partial differential equations (PDEs) and their application in approximating PDEs with two characteristic scales.
 From a continuous perspective, our formulation corresponds to a non-standard PDE-constrained optimization problem with a PINN-type objective.
 From a discrete standpoint, the formulation represents a hybrid numerical solver that utilizes both neural networks and finite elements.
-We propose a function space framework for the problem and develop an algorithm for its numerical solution, combining an adjoint-based technique from optimal control with automatic differentiation.
-The multiscale solver is applied to a heat transfer problem with oscillating coefficients, where the neural network approximates a fine-scale problem, and a coarse-scale problem constrains the learning process.
-We show that incorporating coarse-scale information into the neural network training process through our modelling framework acts as a preconditioner for the low-frequency component of the fine-scale PDE, resulting in improved convergence properties and accuracy of the PINN method.
-The relevance and potential applications of the hybrid solver to computational homogenization and material science are discussed.
+For the problem analysis, we introduce a proper function space, and we develop a numerical solution algorithm.
+The latter combines an adjoint-based technique for the efficient gradient computation with automatic differentiation.
+This new multiscale method is then applied exemplarily to a heat transfer problem with oscillating coefficients.
+In this context, the neural network approximates a fine-scale problem, and a coarse-scale problem constrains the associated learning process.
+We demonstrate that incorporating coarse-scale information into the neural network training process via a weak convergence-based regularization term is beneficial.
+Indeed, while preserving upscaling consistency, this term encourages non-trivial PINN solutions and also acts as a preconditioner for the low-frequency component of the fine-scale PDE, resulting in improved convergence properties of the PINN method.